dherault/gridwolrd/README.md

-# gridwolrd
+# Gridworld

-Solving gridworl with MDPs and Q-learning
+Solving gridworld with MDPs and Q-learning